ksstrat/milestone-project-2/TESTING.md

 ### ***index.html***

-* The Lighthouse Score for mobile AND desktops regarding "Performance", "Accessibility", "Best Practices" and "SEO" is for all Pages 100 or near 100.
+* The Lighthouse scores for both mobile and desktops regarding "Performance", "Accessibility", "Best Practices" and "SEO" are 100 or close to 100 across all pages.
-* There is no need for action here, as a score above 90 is considered by Google to be good and safe for the user experience.
+* There is no need for action here, as scores above 90 is considered good and save by Google in terms of user experience.

 ***Mobile Testing:***
 ***